 In sumo wrestling, two opposing sides both of which are called “rikishi”compete in an elevated ring called “dohyo” whose goal is to either bring the opponent outside of the 4.55-meter diameter dohyo or make the opponent touch the ground using allowable means.

 In Japan, there are only one of two ways you could witness sumo wrestling—via a televised broadcast which you could view remotely or up close in person during any of these four events—Sumo Practice, Sumo Events, Sumo Tours, and Grand Sumo Tournament.
-In Tokyo, tournaments are held three times a year and if you’re interested in watching you should always book way ahead through an authorized seller.
-Check out the type of Sumo tickets you can purchase through Voyagin.
+In Tokyo, tournaments are held three times a year and if you’re interested in watching you should always book way ahead through an authorized seller such as Voyagin.